Fszta/Data-tools-lecture/docs/practice/airflow.md

 #### 3 - Store the data

 !!! warning

     Before developing the task, you'll need to create a connection to your postgres database

-Create a task that takes the previously transform data an insert in a table called `velib_station_status`.
+Create a task that takes the previously transformed data an insert in a table called `velib_station_status`.
 You can manage the table creation from your dag (using `CREATE TABLE IF NOT EXISTS`, (before the insert statement), or do it using the pg cli.